Cloudlynx/docs/gettingstarted.rst

 The <destination file> in this case is the file on the local computer.

-.. sidebar:: **Note:**

-   Scp can also be used to copy files from one instance to another within the cloud.

 .. _scp-windows-linux:

 scp Between a Local Windows Computer and a Linux Instance